microsoft/playwright/docs/src/api/class-locator.md

 var target = Page.Locator("#target");

 await source.DragToAsync(target);
-// Or via specifying the position: await source.DragToAsync(target, new()
+// or specify exact positions relative to the top-left corners of the elements: await source.DragToAsync(target, new()
 {
     SourcePosition = new() { X = 34, Y = 7 },